Bio-Tech Industry Careers

 Examples of Successful Women Scientist Entrepreneurs

-- The Top 25 Women Leaders in Biotech of 2019 – A list by The Healthcare Technology Report
+- The Top 25 Women Leaders in Biotech of 2020 – List by the Healthcare Technology Report

 - The Next Generation of Women Founders and Entrepreneurs in Biotechnology Is Ready to Disrupt the Biohealth Industry –Describes 6 women from the capital biohealth industry featured in this 2019 article in BioBuzz by Steven Surdez for “building innovative biohealth companies.”